 This area can easily cause problems for need-motivated beings like ourselves because love entails a doing for the other for the other's sake, while need entails a doing for the other for my sake.
 The resolution of this issue (both conceptually and emotionally) necessitates the acknowledgment of a transcendent structure of being that provides the only legitimate grounding for other-regarding impulses and action.

 Falling in love is an "attunement" to this other-regarding reality, and this represents the means by which God attempts to intrude upon our endeavored autonomy - an autonomy that leads only to dissatisfaction and discontent.

 This can be a painful struggle for many of us, and the reason is obvious: none of us can change the past.
 For this reason, if we are not reconciled to the past, then this alienation will surely cause serious problems in our lives.
 The only way to truly resolve this issue is to understand the necessity of the ground of our being - the great I AM.

 This is the reality of our existence in this world, and, at some point, this reality must be faced with honesty.
 A philosopher such as Heidegger strongly emphasizes this state of being, and any failure to acknowledge this personal reality results in a flight from the self as well as a failure to live life with genuine authenticity.

 Truly, each of us desperately needs the hopeful "Being unto Life" that God provides for us in Christ.

-This practice is established and run as a ministry to help others.
+This practice is established as a ministry to help others.

 All services are provided free of charge.